pttry/alta/README.md

 # Finnish regional input-output tables

-Python and GEMPACK code for constructing a regional input output tables and a regional CGE database for Finland using official published data.

 Regional Supply, Use, and Input-output (I-O) tables for 2014 in xlsx and csv -formats are in [outdata-folder](outdata/).
+Data for a GEMPACK model in har-format are in [hardata-folder](hardata/).

 ## Input-output tables